 Our services consist of prayer, worship / singing to God and biblical sermons.
 Actualy there is no holy communion because of the corona restrictions.

 Sunday service usually takes about 60-90 minutes.
-After the official part of the service we take time to enjoy a cup of tea or coffee together and talk – also in English, so please, feel invited.
+After the official part of the service we take time to talk – also in English, so please, feel invited.